The Whole Truth and Nothing But the Truth: Faithful and Controllable Dialogue Response Generation with Dataflow Transduction and Constrained Decoding: Abstract

 \section{Abstract}

-In a real-world dialogue system, generated responses must satisfy several interlocking constraints: being informative, truthful, and easy to control.
-The two predominant paradigms in language generation---neural language modeling and rule-based generation---both struggle to satisfy these constraints.
-Even the best neural models are prone to hallucination and omission of information, while existing formalisms for rule-based generation make it difficult to write grammars that are both flexible and fluent.
-We describe a hybrid architecture for dialogue response generation that combines the strengths of both approaches.
-This architecture has two components.
-First, a rule-based content selection model defined using a new formal framework called \emph{dataflow transduction}, which uses declarative rules to transduce a dialogue agent's computations (represented as dataflow graphs) into context-free grammars representing the space of contextually acceptable responses.
-Second, a constrained decoding procedure that uses these grammars to constrain the output of a neural language model, which selects fluent utterances.
-The resulting system outperforms both rule-based and learned approaches in human evaluations of fluency, relevance, and truthfulness.
+In a real-world dialogue system, generated text must be truthful and informative while remaining fluent and adhering to a prescribed style.
+Satisfying these constraints simultaneously is difficult for the two predominant paradigms in language generation: neural language modeling and rule-based generation.
+We describe a hybrid architecture for dialogue response generation that combines the strengths of both paradigms.
+The first component of this architecture is a rule-based content selection model defined using a new formal framework called \emph{dataflow transduction}, which uses declarative rules to transduce a dialogue agent's actions and their results (represented as dataflow graphs) into context-free grammars representing the space of contextually acceptable responses.
+The second component is a constrained decoding procedure that uses these grammars to constrain the output of a neural language model, which selects fluent utterances.
+Our experiments show that this system outperforms both rule-based and learned approaches in human evaluations of fluency, relevance, and truthfulness.